gregberge/svgr/README.md

 To create icons, two options are important:

-* `--icon`: title is removed, viewBox is preserved and SVG inherits text size
+- `--icon`: title is removed, viewBox is preserved and SVG inherits text size
-* `--replace-attr-value "#000000=currentColor"`: "#000000" is replaced by
+- `--replace-attr-values "#000000=currentColor"`: "#000000" is replaced by
   "currentColor" and SVG inherits text color

 ```
-$ svgr --icon --replace-attr-value "#000000=currentColor" my-icon.svg
+$ svgr --icon --replace-attr-values "#000000=currentColor" my-icon.svg
 ```

 #### Target React Native